private-octopus/picoquic/doc/usage.md

 * picohttp_ct: runs various HTTP tests
 * picoquic_ct: runs various QUIC tests
 	* with no arguments, runs all tests.
-* picoquicdemo: QUIC/HTTP demo client and server for HTTP/3, HTTP/0.9, QUIC performance tests and Siduck(simple ping-pong)
+* picoquicdemo: QUIC/HTTP demo client and server for HTTP/3, HTTP/0.9, QUIC performance tests and Siduck(simple test of Datagram support)
 * picoquic_sample: QUIC/HTTP sample demonstrating how to write an application using the picoquic stack.
 It is not meant to be actually used.
 See sample/README.md for detailed usage

 ## HTTP Client and Server Usage